The Grove

 Why is synthetic turf used in front of the Grove stage?

 For years the Landscape Services staff has been battling to keep this very high traffic area in peak condition.
 Since this area is in continuous use and its appearance was suffering the decision was make to use synthetic turf.
-This is the same synthetic turf used on Hollingsworth Field in Vaught-Hemingway stadium.
 This decision has allowed the popular spot to remain open year round without regular maintenance.

 Does vehicular traffic damage the Grove?